MateuszMechula/foodflow/README.md

 To get started with this food ordering portal, follow these steps:

 - Clone the repository to your local machine.
-- Set up a PostgreSQL database and configure the application properties to connect to it.
+- Set up a PostgreSQL database and configure the application.yml to connect to it.
 - Build and run the application.
 - Access the portal through a web browser.